 - Outback Steakhouse.
 All military service members and first responders qualify for a 10% heroes discount off their entire check at Outback Steakhouse.
 You must show a valid state or federal service ID to get this deal.

 - Wawa.
 All Wawa convenience stores are offering free coffee to health care workers and first responders during the COVID-19 crisis.
-The chain has not announced an end date for this promotion and does not specify whether ID is required.
+To get this deal, simply state your profession to the checkout clerk.
+ID is not required.
+The chain has not announced an end date for this promotion.

 Since first responders guard other people’s health and safety, it’s not surprising many companies in the field of health and wellness want to thank them for their service.
-These businesses offer discounts on a wide variety of health and wellness products and services, from gym memberships to smoking cessation products.
+These businesses offer discounts on various health and wellness products and services, from gym memberships to smoking-cessation products.

 - CoolFrames.
 Police officers, firefighters, and EMTs can take 5% off on all eyewear purchases at CoolFrames.
+This deal stacks with the standard $20 discount on every $200 spent.
+However, certain high-end sunglasses are excluded from the promotion.
 The site uses ID.me for verification.

 - Gold’s Gym.
 Another gym offering discounts for first responders is Gold’s Gym.
-Active and retired military members and first responders like police officers and firefighters can get access to reduced enrollment fees and discounted monthly dues by verifying with ID.me online.
+Active and retired military members and first responders like police officers and firefighters can access reduced enrollment fees and discounted monthly dues by verifying with ID.me.

 - Talkspace.
 The Talkspace app offers a way to connect with a therapist online.
-Doctors, nurses, and social workers who have been affected by COVID-19 are entitled to a 50% discount on their first month of the service’s Unlimited Messaging Therapy Plus plan.
-Download the app, then provide your NPI and state of residence for verification.
+During the COVID-19 pandemic, doctors, nurses, and social workers can get a 50% discount on their first month of the Unlimited Messaging Therapy Plus plan.
+Download the app, then provide your national provider identifier (NPI) number and state of residence for verification.

 - Therabody.
 Devices and topical products from Therabody help people recover from muscle injuries.
-First responders, medical professionals, and military members can get a 20% discount on any regularly priced device from the site.
-To sign up, send an email to firstname.lastname@example.org and be prepared to provide official documentation.
+First responders, medical professionals, and military members can get a 20% discount on certain regularly priced merchandise from the site.
+Just select ID.me at checkout.

 - Zenni.
-Police, firefighters, and EMTs receive a 15% discount on all eyewear purchases from Zenni.
-The site offers a similar discount for active military, veterans, reservists, and military spouses.
-To get the discount, click the “Military/First Responder” link at checkout and verify your identity through ID.me.
+Police, firefighters, and EMTs receive a 10% discount on all eyewear purchases from Zenni.
+The site offers similar discounts for military members and health care workers.
+To get the discount, click the appropriate link for your profession at checkout and verify your identity through ID.me.

 It’s helpful to have a first responder in your neighborhood, and there are a couple of programs aimed at helping first responders afford a home.
 First responders can also enjoy discounts on products and services for their homes, including appliances, tools, mattresses, bedding, and cleaning supplies.

 - Airbnb.
-Health care professionals, relief workers, and first responders who live far from their jobs can find housing closer to work at no cost through Airbnb.
-Through its Frontline Stays program, Airbnb hosts in several U.S. and Canadian locations are providing space to frontline workers free of charge.
-Visit the Airbnb website to submit your credentials and sign up for the program.
+Health care professionals, relief workers, and first responders can find housing closer to their jobs through Airbnb.
+Airbnb hosts in several U.S. and Canadian locations provide space to frontline workers free of charge through Airbnb’s Frontline Stays program.
+Visit the website to submit your credentials and sign up for the program.

 - Budget Truck Rental.
 Police, firefighters, and EMTs who are moving to a new home can get discounts on a moving truck from Budget Truck Rental.
 The discount is 20% for local moves and 15% for one-way moves.
 Enter the code “SERVICE” when booking to receive a confirmation number.

 - GelPro.
 People who spend a lot of time on their feet can benefit from a comfortable surface underfoot.
-That’s why GelPro offers first responders a 25% discount on gel-infused floor mats.
-Law enforcement officers, firefighters, and EMTs can get this deal by ordering online with SheerID.
+That’s why GelPro offers first responders a discount on gel-infused floor mats.
+Law enforcement officers, firefighters, and EMTs can get this deal by filling out a form online and verifying with SheerID.

 - Good Neighbor Next Door Program.
 Run by the U.S. Department of Housing and Urban Development (HUD), the Good Neighbor Next Door Program helps first responders and teachers buy homes in low-income neighborhoods.
 Law enforcement officers, firefighters, EMTs, and teachers of grades 12 and under qualify for savings of 50% off a home’s list price.
 They must agree to stay in the home year-round for at least three years.
 You can find listings of available homes on the HUD Home Store.

 - Homes for Heroes.
-Homes for Heroes is a licensed real estate company that specializes in helping heroes buy, sell, and refinance homes.
+Homes for Heroes is a licensed real estate company specializing in helping heroes buy, sell, and refinance homes.
 That includes law enforcement, firefighters, EMS staff, active-duty and reserve military, veterans, health care professionals, and teachers.
-The company says most of its clients save at least $2,400 by using its service.
+The company says most of its clients save at least $2,400.

 - Husqvarna.
-Both active and retired first responders can get a 10% discount on Husqvarna home and garden tools sold through local dealers.
-The offer also applies to military members and veterans and (through Aug.
-31, 2020) to health care workers.
+Active and retired first responders can get a 10% discount on Husqvarna home and garden tools sold through local dealers.
+The offer also applies to military members and veterans.

 - Purple.
 The online mattress seller Purple offers a 10% discount on any order for law enforcement, EMTs, paramedics, and firefighters.
-Fill out a form online to show your eligibility and receive your 10%-off coupon by email.
-You can use it online or in participating retail stores.
+Fill out a form online to show your eligibility and receive your 10%-off promo code within 20 minutes.

 - Tuft & Needle.
-High-end mattresses from Tuft & Needle come with a 15% discount for first responders, health care workers, and veterans.
+High-end mattresses from Tuft & Needle come with a 15% discount for first responders, health care workers, active military, and veterans.
 The website uses SheerID for verification.

-No matter what your favorite sport or outdoor activity is, being a first responder can get you special deals on all the gear you need.
+No matter your favorite sport or outdoor activity, being a first responder can get you special deals on all the gear you need.
 Companies that offer discounts include:

 - Cycle Gear.
 Active and retired police, military, fire, and EMS personnel can get a 10% discount on motorcycle and bicycle accessories from Cycle Gear.
 Call customer service at 800-292-5343 to place your order.

 - GoRuck.
-First responders, service members, teachers, students, and government workers all get 15% off rucksacks and other fitness gear from GoRuck.
+U.S. first responders, service members, public school teachers, and government workers get 15% off full-priced rucksacks and other fitness gear from GoRuck.
 They also receive a 25% discount on events such as races.
-Use ID.me for verification.
+The site uses GovX ID for verification.

 - Moosejaw.
-Military personnel, their spouses and dependents, and first responders can verify their status with ID.me to get a 20% discount on full-priced sporting and outdoor gear from Moosejaw.
-There’s a similar discount for college students.
-Certain products, such as canoes and skis, are not included in this offer.
+Military personnel, their spouses and dependents, and first responders can verify their status with ID.me to get a 20% discount on sporting and outdoor gear from Moosejaw.
+There are similar discounts for teachers and health care providers.

 - Tactical Gear.
 Products from Tactical Gear are suitable for outdoor activities like camping and hunting or for military field operations.
-The site offers a 10% discount to first responders and all military personnel — active-duty, retired, or veterans — and their families.
+The site offers a 10% military discount to first responders and all military personnel — active-duty, retired, or veterans — and military families.
 Use ID.me for verification.

 First responders can save on a wide variety of tech-related products and services, including smartphones and accessories, cellphone plans, and audiobooks.
 Companies with first-responder discounts include:

 - Apple Store.
 All state and local government employees (including first responders) and their immediate families qualify for special pricing on Mac and iOS devices from the Apple Store.
-This program applies to products bought for personal use.
-Apple has a separate discount program for official government purchases.
+This program also applies to contractors who work for the government.
 For details, see the Apple website.

 - Lenovo.
-First responders, nurses, and U.S. and Canadian military members signed up with ID.me can get a 7% discount on products from Lenovo.
+First responders and nurses signed up with ID.me can get a 5% discount on products from Lenovo.
+For U.S. and Canadian military members, the discount is 7%.
 The site also offers special deals for medical professionals, students, teachers, and senior citizens.